 For phone interviews we use CoderPad, a shared in-browser code editor.
 It has syntax highlighting and autocomplete suggestions for many languages, and keybindings to mimic various editors.

 Due to COVID-19, our usual on-site interviews are being held remotely as video conferences.
-We’re currently using a combination of Webex for video, CoderPad for coding, and Explain Everything as a whiteboard.
+We’re currently using a combination of Webex for video and CoderPad for coding/a whiteboard.

 Generally we’d like to give you a programming environment close to what you’re used to within the constraints of an interview.
 CoderPad is the best option we’ve found for phone interviews and for remote onsites.